Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Experiments

-\ifthenelse{\boolean{short}}{\textbf{Results:}}{\paragraph{Results}} Despite the moderately large vector dimensionality, the single-vector bottleneck model achieves only considerably lower reconstruction performance than the BoV models (for details, please refer to Figure~\ref{fig:abssum-valrec} in the appendix).
+Figure~\ref{fig:abssum-valrec} shows the development of the reconstruction loss on the validation set over the course of 2 million training steps.
+Despite the moderately large vector dimensionality, the single-vector bottleneck model achieves only considerably lower reconstruction performance than the BoV models.
 Again, larger target rates $r$ lead to faster convergence, and all BoV models converge to approximately the same validation loss value (0.9).
 The only exception is \textbf{L0-0.2}, which converges to a higher loss value (1.25), but is still vastly stronger than the fixed size model (3.01).

 However, as shown in Table~\ref{tab:res-sentsum}, \textbf{L0-0.2} performs the best on the downstream task, outperforming the single-vector model by more than 5 ROUGE-L points while simultaneously requiring much fewer output words.
 BoV models with higher target ratios than $r {=} 0.2$ perform worse.
 Moreover, the $\transformerplusplus$ architecture tends to improve results, particularly with target rates $r > 0.2$.
 The ROUGE-L score itself does not improve for $r {=} 0.2$, but note that this comes at the expense of more than doubling the output length.
 Also note that \textbf{L0-0.6} and \textbf{L0-0.8} only obtain relatively high scores because they produce long outputs that even exceed the length of the input.
 In fact, for $r = 0.6, 0.8$ no value of $\lambda_{len}$ produces outputs that are reasonably good ($> 10$ ROUGE-L) and short ($< 20$ BLEU) at the same time.